vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/1_EXPLORING_THE_TANTRALOKA.md

 9

 cher of Somasambhu, the author of the Karmakāṇḍa- kramāvali.
 Dharmasiva, a teacher of Abhinava-if we go by the authority of Kṣemaraja-also wrote one Paddhati which had the 'indirect initiation' as its central theme and it is which has been referred to by Abhinava, though not by name.
 These are possi- bly the Paddhatis whose presence led Abhinava to lament the absence of one in his own system.
 The Siddha-siddhanta-paddhati, the famous text of Natha cult, which is much later, a text full of references to Pratyabhijñā system, similarly seems to be a work in Paddhati tradition.
 Dwivedi refers to several Pad- dhatis such as the Udayakarapaddhati and Varuna Paddhati and Maheśvarananda in his M.M.P. refers to one Mahanayapaddhati.
-It may be, therefore, quite logical to conclude that the Tantraloka was a text in Paddhati or Prakriya tradition and was com- posed as a complete manual for the adherents of the Trika way of life.
+It may be, therefore, quite logical to conclude that the Tantrāloka was a text in Paddhati or Prakriya tradition and was com- posed as a complete manual for the adherents of the Trika way of life.

 (c) SASTRA GRANTHA

-The third intention of Abhinava was to project the Tantraloka as a full-fledged Sastra (scripture) or Sās- ana.'
+The third intention of Abhinava was to project the Tantrāloka as a full-fledged Sastra (scripture) or Sās- ana.'
 As such it turned out to be a Prakriya Sastra

 1. For details see Upodghāta, p.
 21. Also see 'History of Śaiva Cult in Northern India', B.S.
 Pathak, Delhi, 1980, pp. 46-50.